Home > Hub article > Types of schools

 EOTAS: Education other than at school.
 This is not the same as elective home education – where you have chosen to educate your young person outside of school.
 It is a form of education funded by the LA for young people with an EHCP for whom school or college is not appropriate.
 It can include online schooling, home tuition, therapies, etc. Legislation is laid out in section 61 of the Children and Families Act 2014.
 I think it goes without saying that this is not easy to secure this provision.

-Categories: Education, Education & Employment
+Categories: Education & Employment

 Tags: academy, college, eotas, independent, maintained, non-maintained, school, section 41, special